Skip to main content

 • Hemorrhagic or proteinaceous cyst: still often benign, but denser or brighter on some sequences because of internal contents

-• Bosniak II or IIF cyst: a structured way to describe mildly more complex cystic lesions that may still be benign but sometimes require surveillance
+• Bosniak II or IIF cyst: a structured way to describe mildly more complex cystic lesions; the cyst can be hemorrhagic, but the Bosniak class is a separate structure-plus-enhancement judgment

 • Cystic RCC: suspicious because of enhancing soft tissue, nodularity, or more worrisome complexity